zachwiseit/Deploying-Active-Directory-/README.md

 <img <img width="1440" alt="DE_28" src="https://github.com/user-attachments/assets/e3b611e9-5b91-4dd8-b515-7f3016d6a894" />
 </p>
 <p>
-30 Log back into dc-1 but there is a slite change to that process now.
+30 Log back into dc-1 but there is a slight change to that process now.
    Now that this is a domain controller the user accounts exist in that domain.
-  Therfore you need to login as mydomain.com\labuser instead of just lab user.
+  Therefore you need to login as mydomain.com\labuser instead of just labuser.
 <p>
 <img <img width="1440" alt="DE_30" src="https://github.com/user-attachments/assets/86378893-6e3e-4644-a4a9-c0c396fe26cc" />
 </p>
 <p>
 31 Now that we are logged back in we are going to create a domain admin user within the domain.
-   CLose the Server Manger Dashboard.
+   Close the Server Manager Dashboard.
 <p>
 <img <img width="1440" alt="DE_31" src="https://github.com/user-attachments/assets/177c848e-99c9-4b07-81dc-36593a59ab2c" />
 </p>
 <p>
 32 Click Start at the bottom.
-   Click the drop down arrow for Windows Administratie Tools.
+   Click the drop down arrow for Windows Administrative Tools.
    From there open "Active Directory Users and Computers".
 <p>
 <img <img width="1440" alt="DE_32" src="https://github.com/user-attachments/assets/004b4393-b745-48f1-8005-b29aa31ca60b" />